Light-sport aircraft: FAA certified models

 Some additional models of S-LSA, E-LSA and E-AB aircraft that meet light-sport requirements are listed here.
+The FAA maintains a complete list of approved SLSA aircraft models.

 Europe

 In June 2011, the European Aviation Safety Agency published CS-LSA "Certification Specifications for Light Sport Aeroplanes".
-This introduced a new category of manufactured sport aeroplanes similar to the light-sport category found in the USA and elsewhere.
+This introduced a new category of manufactured sport aeroplanes similar to the light-sport category found in the US and elsewhere.

 Australia

 A new certification category for 'Light Sport Aircraft' came into effect on 7 January 2006.
 This category does not replace the previous categories, but created a new category with the following characteristics: